 An improvement in a small conversion rate can result in tens if not hundreds of thousands of shekels of change in the level of revenue from the site.
 It all of course depends on the size of the site and the company.

 The importance of digital marketing with UX has been explained above.
 What is very important for me to note is the issue of assimilation in your company.
-Create a situation that there is a routine between marketers and UX people and there is a regular day documenting the conclusions as active campaigns.
+Create a situation that there is a routine between marketers and UX services and there is a regular day documenting the conclusions as active campaigns.

 What does not work and what can be improved, even by one percent?
 Do our messages match the various studies we have conducted along the way including market research and user research?